karreiro/learn-dmn-in-15-minutes/learn/decision-logic.md

         Decision tables are a tabular representation of conditional decision logic.
 The main elements are:
       </p>
       <ul>
-        <li>input columns (light blue)</li>
+        <li>Input columns (represented by the light blue header)</li>
-        <li>output columns (dark blue)</li>
+        <li>Output columns (represented by the dark blue header)</li>
-        <li>the hit policy (the letter in the top-left corner)</li>
+        <li>Hit Policy (represented by the letter in the top-left corner)</li>
       </ul>
       <img src="/assets/decision-logic-3.png" />
       <p>
         The mechanism is quite intuitive.
-Each row represents a rule, and when the input matches, the output value is selected as the decision output.
-When multiple rows match, the hit policy decides the right row (generally, Unique is the best hit policy).
+Each row represents a rule, thus when the input matches, the respective output value is selected as the decision output.
+When multiple rows match, the hit policy decides the right row (generally, <b>Unique</b> is the best hit policy).
       </p>
       <p>
-        Considering the decision table above check the following scenarios and the expected output:
+        Considering the decision table above, check the following scenarios and their expected output:
       </p>
       <div class="language-plaintext highlighter-rouge">
         <div class="highlight">